intelligent-machine-learning/dlrover/docs/design/async-checkpoint.md

 The agent and training process need to do the following steps:

-- Init Process - first checkpoint to memory

-    - The agent monitors the training process to create the mata of model and optimizer state dict.
+1. The agent monitors the training process to create the mata of model and optimizer state dict.
-    - The training process notifies GlobalCkptManager the checkpointing meta when the training process firstly saves the state dict into the memory.
-    - GlobalCkptManager acquire the lock of the shared memory and notify all agents to allocate the shared memory with the checkpointing meta.
-    - The TrainCkptManger acquires the lock of the shared memory and copies the state dict from GPU to the shared memory.
+2. TrainCkptManager acquires the shared lock and update the meta of model and optimizer state dict.

-- Training Loop

-    - TrainCkptManager acquires the lock of the shared memory and copies the state dict from GPU to the shared memory.
+3. TrainCkptManager copy the state dict from GPU to the shared memory.
+4. TrainCkptManager releases the shared lock.
-    - TrainCkptManager notifies GlobalCkptManager to save the checkpointing state into the storage if the iteration step is multiple of the save_interval.
+5. TrainCkptManager notifies the AgentCkptManager to save the checkpointing state into the storage.
-    - GlobalCkptManager acquires the lock of the shared memory and notifies all agents to save the checkpointing state into the storage.
+6. AgentCkptManager acquires the shared lock and write the checkpoint state into the storage.
-    - AgentCkptManger write the checkpointing state into the storage and notifies GlobalCkptManager when finished.
-    - GlobalCkptManager commits the checkpointing and modify tracker file after all agents finish the writing.
+7. AgentCkptManager in rank 0 checks if all agents finish the writing and commit the checkpoint.
+8. AgentCkptManager releases the shared lock.

 The following figure shows the checkpointing process in sequence diagram.